 For a basic verification that you have a functioning installation of the core tools on your system, simply download and run this checklist script as per the instructions at the top of the file.

 On a reasonably recent Linux distribution, all the tools you need are available via the package management system.
 On Ubuntu or other Debian-based distributions, type at the shell (tested on Ubuntu 9.10 Karmic):

-sudo apt-get install ipython python-scipy python-matplotlib mayavi2 \ python-sympy cython python-networkx python-pexpect python-nose \ python-setuptools python-sphinx python-pygments \ python-twisted python-foolscap python-tk build-essential sudo apt-get build-dep python python-scipy python-matplotlib mayavi2 cython
+sudo apt-get install ipython ipython-notebook ipython-qtconsole \ python-scipy python-matplotlib mayavi2 python-pandas \ python-sympy cython python-networkx python-pexpect python-nose \ python-setuptools python-sphinx python-pygments \ python-tk build-essential sudo apt-get build-dep python python-scipy python-matplotlib mayavi2 cython

 These two commands give you all the core packages to get started with scientific Python work, including development tools like compilers.
 On Fedora, the equivalent commands are (tested on Fedora 12):

-sudo yum install yum-utils sudo yum install ipython scipy python-matplotlib Mayavi sympy Cython \ python-networkx pexpect python-nose python-setuptools \ python-sphinx python-pygments python-twisted python-foolscap sudo yum-builddep python scipy python-matplotlib Mayavi Cython
+sudo yum install yum-utils sudo yum install python-ipython-notebook \ scipy python-matplotlib Mayavi sympy Cython \ python-networkx pexpect python-nose python-setuptools \ python-sphinx python-pygments python-pandas sudo yum-builddep python scipy python-matplotlib Mayavi Cython

 Install the Enthought Python Distribution (I’m assuming here you are an academic user who can use the free license).
 This has all of the above, and much more, in a single installer.